brianclements/pkictl/README.md

 ## Usage

 The subcommands are grouped into 3 categories: `rootca`, `subca`, and `eecert`.
 Below are real examples using the provided configuration files.
+You can also provide an optional organisation name before each of these subcommands, it has the same behavior as setting the `$PKICTL_ORG` environment variable.

 ### Rootca

 Setup a typical self-signed root certificate:

->`Usage: pkictl rootca <action>`
+>`Usage: pkictl [<environment>] rootca <action>`

 * `pkictl rootca init`
 * `pkictl rootca request`